 Our profitability is directly affected by changes in interest rates.
 The market value of closed loans held for sale and interest rate locks generally changes along with interest rates.
-Increasing interest rates currently being experienced in the U.S. has adversely impacted our origination volume because refinancing an existing loan is less attractive for homeowners and qualifying for a purchase loan is more difficult for some borrowers.
-Furthermore, increasing interest rates could also adversely affect our margins due to increased competition among originators.
+Increasing interest rates currently being experienced in the U.S. have adversely impacted our origination volume because refinancing an existing loan is less attractive for homeowners and qualifying for a purchase loan is more difficult for some borrowers.
+Furthermore, increasing interest rates have also adversely affect our margins due to increased competition among originators.
 On the other hand, decreasing interest rates may cause a large number of borrowers to refinance, which could result in the loss of future net servicing revenues with an associated write-down of the related MSRs.
 As such, volatility in prevailing interest rates have had and may continue to have a detrimental effect on our financial performance and results of operations.
 Many factors beyond our control impact interest rates, including economic conditions, governmental monetary policies, inflation, recession, changes in unemployment, the money supply, and disorder and instability in domestic and foreign financial markets.
 Changes in monetary policies of the Federal Reserve System could influence not only consumer demand for mortgages but also the fair value of our financial assets and liabilities.

 We pursue hedging strategies to mitigate our exposure to adverse changes in interest rates, including with respect to loans held for sale and interest rate locks.
 Hedging interest rate risk, however, is a complex process, requiring sophisticated models and constant monitoring, and is not a perfect science.
 Due to interest rate fluctuations, hedged assets and liabilities will appreciate or depreciate in market value.
 The effect of this unrealized appreciation or depreciation will generally be offset by income or loss on the derivative instruments that are linked to the hedged assets and liabilities.
 If we engage in derivative transactions, we will be exposed to credit and market risk.
 If a counterparty fails to perform, counterparty risk exists to the extent of the fair value gain in the derivative.
 Interest rate risk exists to the extent that interest rates change in ways that are significantly different from what we expected when we entered into the derivative transaction.
-In addition, we may not engage in hedging strategies to a degree or in a manner that is different from that of other companies in our industry.
+In addition, we may not engage in hedging strategies with respect to all or a portion of our exposure to changes in interest rates at any given time, or may engage in hedging strategies to a degree or in a manner that is different from that of other companies in our industry.
 Failure to effectively manage interest rate risk could have a material adverse effect on our business.